NiklasTR/immunoorganoids/README.md

 8. RPMI + gel
 9. 50%ENA50%RPMI

-data from these experiments are stored on the B110 Isilon2: immuneorganoids/data/raw
+data from these experiments are stored at Michael Boutros' lab at the German Cancer Research Center.
+Only example files are shown here.